WebLogin/laravel-honeypot/README.md

 # Laravel Honeypot

-Laravel Honeypot helps preventing bots from filling forms and creating spam.
+Laravel Honeypot helps prevent bots from filling forms and creating spam.
 It uses a 2 inputs protections technique by adding one input that should be empty after form submission (obviously bots will fill it) and one input with the encrypted timestamp of the loading page, that help tracking the delay during loading page and form submission (because bots submit forms quickly).
 Both inputs are hidden from the users and have randomized names.

 <p align="center">
     <img src="docs/banner.jpg" alt="Collision logo" width="1000">